stas-malavin/SMmisc/regexp-notes.md

 `{n,m}` - The preceding item is matched at least ‘n’ times, but not more than ‘m’ times

-Normally a repeated expression is greedy, that is, it matches as many characters as possible.
+Normally, a repeated expression is greedy, that is, it matches as many characters as possible.

-{ }? makes the quantifier minimal, or non-greedy (also works for one-character quantifiers like *? ).
+`{ }?` makes the quantifier minimal, or non-greedy (also works for one-character quantifiers, like `*?` ).
 A non-greedy subexpression matches as few characters as possible.
 (vim uses `{- , }` for that, e.g. `/ab\{-1,3}`)